annaleeswitek/succulent-supply/README.md

 5. Checkout, and visit a thank you page.
 Your order has been added to the db!
 6. Review a succulent and see your review posted to the succulents description page.

 Thanks for visiting Succulent Supply!
-I built this as some light practice with React and Redux, styling and local storage.
+I built this as some light practice with React, Redux, Express, Sequelize, Postgres, styling and local storage.